pablox-cl/dotfiles-deprecated/README.markdown

 in two places, on the `bashrc.d/aliases/000-main.sh` and `bashrc.d/completions/000-completions.sh`.

+## Bash-it theme support ##

+I included support for [bash-it](https://github.com/revans/bash-it) themes which is **not activated by default**.

+To use it first use the rake task to clone the latest themes:

+    rake bash_it_theme_support

+Then, source the bash-it support file (loads bash-it default - bobby):

+    source ~/.dotfiles/bash-it-theme-support.bash

+To try a different theme you have to source the corresponding file keeping the template `~/.dotfiles/lib/bash-it/themes/theme-name/theme-name.theme.bash`, for example:

+    source ~/.dotfiles/lib/bash-it/themes/zork/zork.theme.bash

+If you want to keep the configuration as default, uncomment the line `BASH_IT_THEME_SUPPORT="yes"` at the beginning of the `bashrc` file.
+Note that `bashrc` actually doesn't care about that variable value is, only if that variable is initialized.
+Could it have been `BASH_IT_THEME_SUPPORT="no way"` and still the bash-it support would have been loaded.

 ## Conky Notes ##

 Conky works like voodoo so IMHO is really hard to share a "beautiful"